Kingcobra05tuna/python-projects/TodoList/README.md

 # Todo List (CLI)

-A simple command-line based **Todo List application** written in Python.
+A clean and production-safe **command-line Todo List application** written in Python.
-Add, remove, and view tasks using keyboard commands.
+Tasks are stored persistently using a JSON file and managed through simple keyboard commands.

 ## Features

-- Add new tasks to the list
+- Add new tasks
-- Remove existing tasks
+- Remove tasks by number
-- View all current tasks
+- View tasks in a clean, numbered format
-- Duplicate task prevention
+- Persistent storage using `tasks.json`
+- Input validation for empty and invalid entries
-- Case-insensitive command system
+- Safe command handling (no `eval`)
-- Simple and minimal CLI interface
+- Minimal and beginner-friendly codebase

 ## Controls